Why Are We Attracted to the People We Are?

 Comment: Note that this happened after many years of already being a marital therapist.

-Why did Henrix have to "embark on a personal search for answers," after he had already been trained and certified, if, as "marital experts" suggest, they already know what they're doing?
+Why did Harvillehave to "embark on a personal search for answers," after he had already been trained and certified, if, as "marital experts" suggest, they already know what they're doing?

-We are grateful that Hendrix did do what he did, and was honest about it.
+We really appreciate that Harv did do what he did, and was honest about it.
 If only the rest of them would follow suit.

 Appendix and Analysis: Part I